delacylab/Century_of_Suicide/README.md

 # Code for "A century of suicide: New insights from long term data in the United States" by de Lacy et al.

-This public repository stores the Python code used to compute the aggregate statistics reported in the paper.
+This public repository stores the Python code used to compute the summary statistics reported in the paper.

 # Data Sources